 - 1. Junior Grangers, ages 5-13, must be either a regular member of a Junior Grange or a 1+ member of a Subordinate Grange in Washington State. - 2.
 Youth Grangers, ages 14-19, must be a Subordinate Grange member in Washington State. - 3.
-All adults working with youth in the Grange Fairs Program, either as coordinators or project leaders, shall be members of a Subordinate Grange in Washington State. - 4.
-All members must have been reported on the Grange New Member Report and/or Secretary Report no later than March 31 of the current year.
-Upon approval of the State Grange, this may be adjusted to the June 30 report for fairs participating in the first year.
+All adults working with youth in the Grange Fairs Program, either as coordinators or project leaders, shall be members of a Subordinate Grange in Washington State and must complete a background check with the Washington State Patrol.
+Forms are available on the State